Google Ads Attribution Models: The Ultimate Guide

 What is the problem with last-click Attribution?

 The main problem with last-click Attribution is that it can hide the value of other channels.
-For example, When a user clicks on your website from Twitter and then later returns from Google to complete their purchase.
+For example, When a user clicks on your website from Twitter and returns from Google to complete their purchase.

 Last-Click Attribution is terrible because it doesn’t consider the other touchpoints that happened before a conversion.